awalfrand/freestyle-project/proposal.md

 If a user is comparing two drugs, they would need to put in both names at the same time to receive a comparison.

-Lastly (depending on the data from the API), the user will need to enter their zip code to find a doctor close to them that specializes in the issue the drugs are trying to treat.
+Lastly, the user will need to enter their zip code to find a doctor close to them the,.

 ###Information Outputs